Get access to everything we publish when you sign up for Outside+.

 Faced with a performance plateau, climbers looking to push forward might default to just climbing more or building strength on the hangboard and weight bench.
-But the most common pitfalls for advanced climbers, notes coach Justen Sjong, an instructor for Climbing's Climb a Grade Harder: 5.12 and Beyond online course, are not strength-based but have more to do with movement and emotion.
+But the most common pitfalls for advanced climbers, notes coach Justen Sjong, are not strength-based but have more to do with movement and emotion.
 Working with athletes of all levels since 1994, he’s found a few areas of improvement common for climbers at the 5.11/5.12 level—and they don’t require adding more campus ladders to your routine.
 Here are three subtler tips:

 1. Eye contact